ABCD-ReproNim/exercises/week_5/week_5_quiz.md

  What were the overarching motivations for the tasks selected for the neurocognitive battery?

  - [ ] the tasks maximize sensitivity to development and other emergent factors across a decade of assessment, starting from the ages of 9-10
  - [ ] the tasks minimize participant burden
  - [ ] the tasks are comparable to those used for other large studies
  - [ ] the tasks cover multiple domains
  - [ ] all the above

 **Question 2**

-This lecture covered the results of Thompson et al, 2019 whereby principal component analysis was applied to 12 neurocognitive assessments.
+This lecture covered the results of Thompson et al. (2019) wherein principal component analysis was applied to 12 neurocognitive assessments.
 Based on this study, what were the main principal components underlying the different tasks administered to participants at baseline?
 Select all that apply.

 - [ ] Reward
 - [ ] General cognitive ability